- Overview

 Type

-Who is this service for: People across Northamptonshire with moderate to severe mental health condition related to their maternity experience.
+Who is this service for: Women and birthing people across Northamptonshire with moderate to severe mental health conditions related to the above criteria.

 How do I register for this service?

-The service does not accept self referrals.
+The service does not accept self-referrals.
 Please speak to a health professional to be referred.

-Referrals can be made by any health professional working with an individual including midwives, health visitors, GP’s, hospital based teams and mental health services.
+Referrals can be made by any health professional working with an individual including midwives, health visitors, GP's, hospital-based teams and mental health services.

 A member of the clinical team is available to discuss potential referrals during working hours.